 The most tempting feature of a countryside escape is often a sumptuous culinary offering.
 And for those who would like a getaway to be as productive as it is indulgent, some of the best country house hotels offer cooking masterclasses from their expert chefs.
-To return from your trip rejuvenated and with new and improved kitchen prowess, discover the UK retreats that boast state-of-the-art cooking schools.
+To return from your trip rejuvenated and with new and improved kitchen prowess, discover the cooking retreats that boast state-of-the-art cooking schools.

 Belmond Le Manoir aux Quat’Saisons, Oxfordshire

 It is no surprise that Raymond Blanc’s two Michelin-starred restaurant and hotel has become one of the UK’s most celebrated culinary destinations.
 Bringing his French fayre to the Oxfordshire countryside, Blanc’s native cuisine feels much at home in the grand 15th-century manor house.
 But guests of the Great Milton estate can go beyond sampling the chef’s signature dishes in the conservatory-come-dining room.

 The accompanying cookery school offers sessions that mirror the ethos of Le Manoir and Blanc’s vision – exquisite food in a laid-back setting.
 There are courses specialising in vegetables, seafood, canapés, seasonal dinner party menus and even a session dedicated to the recipes of Maman Blanc, who inspired her son’s love of cooking.

 While the sessions are available to book separately, for the true Le Manoir experience a gastronomic stay can include accommodation (the rooms and suites are as tempting as the menus), dinner for two and a place on a full day cooking course.
 A visit is made all the more inviting by guests being able to wander the glorious grounds and gardens, where many of the ingredients are grown.